 Fokkina McDonnell – poet and qualified coach

-Welcome to Acacia Publications.
-Here you find my poems, the work of fellow poets and writing prompts.
-On my blog I also post about life and art in the Netherlands.
+Welcome to Acacia Publications and to Fokkina McDonnell, an award-winning poet now living in the Netherlands.
+Here you find her poems, the writing of fellow poets and writing prompts.
+She also blogs about life and art in the Netherlands.

-My poems have been widely published and anthologised.
-They’ve been successful in over 20 competitions and nominated for the Forward Prize.
-I have three poetry collections, the latest with Broken Sleep Books, and a pamphlet.
+Her poems have been widely published and anthologised.
+They’ve been successful in many competitions and nominated for the Forward Prize.
+Fokkina has three poetry collections, the latest with Broken Sleep Books, and a pamphlet.
 Details on the Books page.

-The poet Matthew Paul has posted a perceptive and detailed analysis of my poem Safe House, from my new collection Remembering / Disease.
+The poet Matthew Paul has posted a perceptive and detailed analysis of the poem Safe House, from the collection Remembering / Disease.
 The poem was inspired by a poem by the late poet Andrew Waterhouse.
-I’m very grateful to Matthew: his post gets to the heart and soul, not just of the poem, but of my writing.
+Matthew’s post gets to the heart and soul, not just of the poem, but of Fokkina’s writing.
 Here is the link.

 Blog

-Social media: Facebook, Instagram, Threads, X, and Substack (@fokkinadutch).
+Social media: Facebook, Instagram, Threads, X, and Substack.

 News